-Q: On the Purchase Order Details report, purchase invoice number and invoice date are blank for advanced purchases.
-On the Sales Overview report, sales invoice number can be shown but invoice date isn't.
+Q: On the Purchase Order Details report, the purchase invoice number and invoice date are blank for advanced purchases.
+On the Sales Overview report, the sales invoice number can be shown but the invoice date isn't.
 Is this normal?
-Can these two reports also show invoice number and invoice date?
+Can these two reports also show the invoice number and invoice date?

 A: Since advanced sales/purchases can contain many invoices/dates, we can't show them in combined reports like these two reports.
 Only simple sales/purchases will have that information in these reports.

-Q: I noticed that this is not available any more.
+Q: Are COGs values not available anymore on the Customer Orders by Product report?
 Can you confirm if this is an issue when reporting our sales from this format?
-We run Customer Orders by Product Report.

 A: This is the correct report for you.
 It will show you how many products were invoiced/credited during a specific period based on invoice/credit note dates.
-If you see COGS values displayed in the report, that means the goods were shipped.
+If you do not see COGS values displayed in the report, that means the goods have not been shipped yet.

 Q: Is there a chance of overlap of one order into the next quarter, i.e. a doubling up of sales?

-A: No, invoice lines are based on invoice date, and credit note lines are based on credit note date.
+A: No, invoice lines are based on the invoice date, and credit note lines are based on the credit note date.
 So, no doubling up should happen.